gocd/docs.go.cd/content/advanced_usage/fan_in.md

 ## Limitations

-- **Fan-in and blacklist** : If the pipelines contributing to the fan-in have blacklist in their material definitions, the target pipeline does not adhere to fan-in behavior.
+- **Fan-in and material filters** : If the pipelines contributing to the fan-in have filters in their material definitions, the target pipeline does not adhere to fan-in behavior.

     ![](../images/ignored_files.png)

     For example, refer to the scenario above.
 P1 and P2 are two pipelines which use the same mercurial (hg) repository, with two folders say "p1" and "p2".
-P1 is configured with "p2" folder in the blacklist.
-Likewise P2 is configured with "p1" folder in the blacklist.
+P1 is configured with "p2" folder in a deny filter.
+Likewise P2 is configured with "p1" folder in the deny filter.

     The first run of P1 happens when a check-in happens in "p1" folder.
 The first run of P2 happens when there is a check-in to "p2".